JohnDMcMaster/zorrom/README.md

 More advanced usage can define bits that don't map from the input .txt to the output .bin (ex: parity bits) or unusal word sizes.
 This will be covered in a later tutorial or see example decoders for more information.

 In addition to metadata we need to define the transform from the .txt file to the output binary.
-There are a few ways to do this but the reccomended way is to define the "oi2cr" function.
+There are a few ways to do this but the recommended way is to define the "oi2cr" function.
 This takes in the .bin file byte/word offset as well as a bit index ("oi") and must return the .txt file column and row ("cr", after removing whitespace).

 Bit index meaning the corresponding bit mask is defined as 1 << index.
 For example, bit 7 is 1 << 7 => 0x80.